micheqn3/uci-unit5-hmwk/README.md

   - moment.js- This file contains JS code and uses Moment.js to display the current date and time to the user.
 It also colors the time blocks based on the current time.

-  - style.css- This file provides additional styling to the page.
+  - style.css- This file provides additional styling to the page, including an animated gradient background.

   - reset.css- This file will force every browser to have all of its styles reset to null.